zuozhenggh/learning-library/security-library/database/data-safe/generate-alerts/generate-alerts.md

 - Perform activity on your target database to cause an alert in Oracle Data Safe
 - Review the generated alerts in Oracle Data Safe
 - View details for an alert and close it
-- Create a custom report
+- Create a custom alerts report
-- Generate and download an alerts report in PDF format
+- Generate and download a custom alerts report as a PDF

 ### Prerequisites